GizmoGear22/GizmoGear22/README.md

 - 👋 Hi, I’m @GizmoGear22
 - 👀 I’m interested in learning, reading, minor gaming
 - 🌱 I’m currently learning coding.
 Specifically javascript.
 C# and Python are on the to-do list.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on: nothing yet.
+I'll let you know when I find something worth collaborating on.
+For now, still learning the basics.
 - 📫 How to reach me ...

 <!---